Responsible Logo Guidelines

-Each day at Patagonia, we look for ways to use our business to save our home planet.
-As a clothier, that starts with creating goods that last—if not forever, then for a really, really long time.
-Using a garment for just over two additional years, for example, cuts its overall footprint by 82 percent, and we build our gear to be used for decades.
+Each day at Patagonia, we look for ways to use our business to save our home planet, and that starts with creating goods that last a really, really long time.

-Thank you for being a Patagonia customer and advocate, and please reach out to discuss other ideas for bringing Patagonia items to your team.
-But most of all, thank you for understanding, and giving a damn about saving our home planet.
+Thank you for being a Patagonia customer and advocate.
+But, most of all, thank you for giving a damn about saving our home planet.